pesalerno/Pseudacris-island-genomics/README.md

-# Pseudacris/Xantusia-island-genomics
+# ***Pseudacris/Xantusia***-island-genomics
-Following workflow is for processing raw data from RADseq libraries.
+Following workflow is for processing raw data from several RADseq libraries from species *Pseudacris regilla* and *Xantusia riversiana*.
 Two "sets" of libraries were made, one with higher depth of coverage and paired-end reads, and another with lower coverage and single-end.
-The higher coverage reads will be used for generating a reference genome.
-Thus, this pipeline actually runs Stacks three separate times:
+The higher coverage reads will be used for generating reference contigs.
+Then all of the forward reads (including initial higher coverage individuals) are mapped onto reference contigs for genotyping.
+The main pipelineused for genotyping is pyrad.
-- First: denovo_map for paired-end reads (Step 1.4)
-- Second: ref_map for single-end reads (Step 3)
-- Third: rxstacks for fixing genotyping errors with population statistics (Step 4).

 ##Step 1: de-multiplexing